iansnyder333/FakeNews-GPT_Project/README.md

 ## Notes

 **This project is still in development for production** Training scripts are all located in their respective config files.
 I will have visuals uploaded to readme in a future commit.
+The model training was done using Google Collab and exported using HuggingFace to be stored locally on my 2016 macbook for sample inference.